vasanth0908/Led-control-using-Arduino/README.md

 ## RESULT:
-Thus, too design and implement a system for LED control using an Arduino microcontroller and a push button has completed and verified successfully.
+Thus,the design and implement a system for LED control using an Arduino microcontroller and a push button has completed and verified successfully.